RationalCoding/MagnetView/README.md

 <h4 align="center">Embed <a href = "https://github.com/feross/webtorrent" >WebTorrent</a> directly into tracker sites.</h4>
 <br>

-Simply install the Chrome extension (or use another way to inject the stylesheet/scripts) and all magnet links will be given a button to instantly stream via WebTorrent.
-Just click and play!
+Embeds a WebTorrent client into any tracker site.
+Click the button next to the magnet link and play!

 [Demo](https://rationalcoding.github.io/MagnetView/) *(you do not need the extension to try it out!)*